The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 Two questions that come up:

-2. What if I want to do inference on variable \(j\) and do not think that another variable \(k\), that I just happened to have observed at the same experiment/data set, should affect my inference on \(H_j\) in any way?
-Both the P-value-based FWER control as well as the FDR control rely on the concept of a set of hypotheses for which some error rates can be controlled after considering them as a single entity.
+2. What if I wanted to do inference on variable \(j\) and did not think that another variable \(k\), that I just happened to have observed at the same experiment/data set, should affect my inference on \(H_j\) in any way?
+Both the P-value-based family-wise error rate (FWER) control as well as the Q-value based false discovery rate (FDR) control rely on the concept of a set of hypotheses for which some error rates can be controlled after considering them as a single entity.
 In particular, inference based on FWER and FDR depends on which set of hypotheses are considered together.
-How could I decide which set of hypothesis I should consider together in order to make most scientifically sound inference?
+How can I know which set of hypothesis I should consider together in order to make most scientifically sound inference?

 Example 4.1.
 Suppose that I plan to download data from the UK Biobank on 500,000 individuals and their 10M genetic variants to test the association with diabetes status that is also available in the biobank.
-However, due to technical issues, I am able to download only one small genotype file while the others are unavailable and hence I have data only for 1000 genetic variants instead of 10M.
-I do the regression for each of 1000 variants available and for one of them, variant \(v\), I observe a P-value of \(10^{-5}\).
-Should I call \(v\) significant?
+However, due to technical issues, I am able to download only one small genome data file while the rest of the genome data are unavailable and consequently I have data only for 1000 genetic variants instead of 10M variants.
+I do the regression for each of 1000 variants available and, for one of them, variant \(v\), I observe a P-value of \(10^{-5}\).
+Should I call \(v\) as a statistically significant finding?

 Notation